Bladetrain3r/Dockermex/README.md

 This repository contains the Docker setup for running an Odamex server.
 The setup includes building the server from source and running it with custom IWADs and PWADs.

-NOTE: This does not compile odamex.wad, until that's working please obtain a copy from an Odamex release build.

 ## Repository Structure

 - Dockerfile